PanchananNath/PanchananNath/README.md

 - Nath, P. The joy and pain of security in the era of generative AI, 5G, and beyond networks.
 NIST University

-- - Nath, P & Ghose, M. (2025).
+- Nath, P & Ghose, M. (2025).
 Blockchain-Assisted Confidence-Aware Task Offloading and Resource Allocation for Deep Learning Application in Mobile Cloud Computing.
-NIST University
+SPACE 2025 (IIT Guwahati)
 ---

 ## Research works under review: